Dived-Jin/Gecko_Sexchromosome/01.Identify_sexchromosome/README.md

 ```

 ## (3) c.filter_smallscaffold.sh
-the script is used to filter the false positive from Fst or depth methods result based on comparing the interaction strength between the small scaffold and sex chromosome or autosome.
+the script is used to filter the false positive from Fst or depth methods results based on comparing the interaction strength between the small scaffold and sex chromosome or autosome.
 ```
 used: sh c.filter_smallscaffold.sh <larger_sex_chromsomid_list> <Auotosme_id_list> <small_scaffold_list> <HiC_strength_maxtir> <HiC_windows_bed> <out_file>
         - larger_sex_chromsomid_list: sex chromosome list with bed format. such as example/Sextrue.bed